rsdoiel/skimmer/README.md

 : display version number and build hash

 -fetch
-: Download items from the list of urls
+: Download items from the list of URLs

 -display
 : Display the contents of the SQLite 3 database